 Q. Can I use a calculator during the exams?

 Q. Can I do extra work to improve my

 Ans.
 Sorry.
 I believe that in order to be fair, I have to give every student

 the same opportunity to do extra work.
 Obviously, this is not feasible.

 However, on occasion I will allow you to resubmit an assignment for grade

 Q. What can I do to check my

 understanding of the material and to prepare for the exams?

-- For the media article part of the exam, you can read current newspaper and magazine articles on relevant topics
+- You can read current newspaper and magazine articles on relevant topics

-- You can make an appointment to talk to me.
+- You can make an appointment to come and talk to me.